-With their old site on its last legs, the Brain Foundation (NL Hersenstichting) wanted a site that met the fundamental needs of its stakeholders.
+The Dutch Brain Foundation (NL Hersenstichting) wanted a site that met the fundamental needs of its stakeholders.

 A website that really connects with stakeholders